 |Korchnoi Zurich Chess Challenge (2017)|

-The new classical time control was 45 minutes for the whole game, with a 30-second increment per move from move 1.
-The blitz on the final day was 10 minutes for all moves, with a 5-second increment.
-The results are combined, with new classical games counting double, i.e. with 2 points for a win and 1 point for a draw.
+After the Korchnoi Zurich Chess Challenge (Opening Blitz) (2017), the main part of the 2017 Korchnoi Zurich Chess Challenge took place from April 13-17 in the Kongresshaus, Zurich, Switzerland.
+Eight players, who included the former World Champions Viswanathan Anand and Vladimir Kramnik, played each other once at "new classical" chess (this page) and once at "blitz".
+The new classical time control was 45 minutes for the whole game with a 30-second increment per move from move 1.
+The "blitz" on the final day April 17 was 10 minutes for all moves with a 5-second increment (= Rapid by FIDEs definition).
+The results were combined, with new classical games counting double, i. e., with 2 points for a win and 1 point for a draw.
 (1)

 (1) chess24: Korchnoi Zurich Chess Challenge https://chess24.com/en/watch/live-t...